Introduction

 Most teams do not struggle because they forget to record tasks.
 They struggle because the tasks are written at the wrong level of clarity.

-Action items like follow up on pricing, review onboarding, or sync with design sound responsible, but they leave too much interpretation open.
+Action items like “follow up on pricing,” “review onboarding,” or “sync with design” sound responsible, but they leave too much interpretation open.
 What is the actual deliverable?
 Who decides it is done?
 What comes first if there is a dependency?

-That ambiguity creates delay.
 People hesitate because the work is still under-shaped.
 The action item exists, but the next move does not.

 How to turn meeting notes into action items faster

 This is the point where many teams lose time.
 They leave the meeting with a notes page, then try to reconstruct the action list later.
-That delay is expensive because the meeting context starts fading immediately.

 The goal is not to perfect the list.
 It is to get the output into an execution-ready shape before it turns into another interpretation task.